WebAssembly/component-model/design/mvp/CanonicalABI.md

     self.inst.threads.remove(thread.index)
 ```

-The `Task.request_cancellation` method implements the `OnCancel` callback
+The `Task.request_cancellation` method implements the `OnCancel` callback that
-described above and allows a task's caller to indicate that they are no longer
-interested in the return value.
-If a task's implicit thread is waiting to start
+is called by the `subtask.cancel` built-in.
+If a task's implicit thread is
-(in `Task.enter_implicit_thread`, defined above) due to backpressure, then it is
+waiting to start (in `Task.enter_implicit_thread`, defined above) due to
-immediately cancelled without running any guest code.
-Otherwise, if any of the
+backpressure, then it is immediately cancelled without running any guest code.
-threads in the callee's component instance are ready to run, one is resumed
-(chosen nondeterministically if there are multiple).
-Furthermore, the host may
-nondeterministically continue resuming ready threads in the callee's component
-instance until either the subtask resolves or the host declares that
-cancellation has blocked.
-Note that setting `Task.state` to `PENDING_CANCEL`
-makes any implicit `callback` thread contained by the task that is waiting in
-its event loop `ready` (as long as the component instance's `exclusive_thread`
-lock is not held by some other implicit thread).
-Thus, in the best case,
-`subtask.cancel` directly calls the subtask's `callback` function, passing
-`TASK_CANCELLED`.
+Otherwise, if the task's implicit thread is `cancellable` and `ready`, it is
+resumed, allowing it to execute until returning or blocking.
+Currently, only
+`callback` threads that have returned to their event loop are `cancellable`.
+When resumed, the `callback` thread will call `Task.deliver_pending_cancel`,
+which will return `True`, leading to the `TASK_CANCELLED` event code being
+passed to the `callback` function.
+Ideally, the `callback` function will
+promptly call `task.cancel` (or `task.return`) to resolve the task before the
+`OnCancel` callback returns, allowing `subtask.cancel` to return without
+blocking.
 ```python
   def request_cancellation(self):
     if self.state == Task.State.INITIAL: